 Hardware Architecture¶

-Deep dive into the AMD Strix Point APU architecture and why it's well-suited for local AI inference.
+Deep dive into the AMD Strix Halo APU architecture and why it's well-suited for local AI inference.

 APU Overview¶